 Activities on Saturday & Sunday

 STEAM Street celebrates our community’s innovative spirit by bringing together the principles of science, technology, engineering, ART, and math.
-This year it will feature an art of science microscope exhibit, live demonstrations, and takeaway STEAM activities including hovercrafts, creative catapults, and binary beads.
+STEAM Street will feature everything from Kaleidoscopes to space images.

-Creativity Corner will offer an in-park art scavenger hunt and takeaway art activities for kids and families to create at home or with their family while social-distancing at the festival.
+Creativity Corner will offer takeaway art activities for kids and families to create at the festival.

 Pro-Tip: Festival patrons are encouraged to bring their own chairs and blankets to sit on to enjoy the lineup of performers.
 Panoply is “festival seating” around the stages & performance spaces.

 Friday Music Lineup: The music starts early in the evening and continues through the night on Friday.
 The festival kicks off with a performance from The Wanda Band, Them Damn Dogs, 3 Savile Row, Courtney Val, Common Man, & Alex Banks.

 Saturday Music Lineup: